 The list you're viewing is made up of a variety of different people, including John Wesley Hardin and Pancho Villa.From reputable, prominent, and well known outlaws to the lesser known outlaws of today, these are some of the best professionals in the outlaw field.
 If you want to answer the questions, "Who are the most famous outlaws ever?" and "What are the names of famous outlaws?" then you're in the right place.
 (15 items)

 José Doroteo Arango Arámbula – better known by his pseudonym Francisco Villa or his nickname Pancho Villa – was one of the most prominent Mexican Revolutionary generals.
-As commander of the División del Norte, he was the veritable caudillo of the northern Mexican state of Chihuahua, which, given its ...moresee more on Pancho Villa
+As commander of the División del Norte, he was the veritable caudillo of the northern Mexican state of Chihuahua, which, given its size, mineral wealth, and proximity to the United States of America, provided him with extensive resources.
+Villa was also provisional Governor of Chihuahua in 1913 and 1914.
+Although he was prevented from being accepted into the "panteón" of national heroes until some 20 years after his death, today his memory is honored by Mexicans.
+In addition, numerous streets and neighborhoods in Mexico are ...moresee more on Pancho Villa

 John Wesley Hardin was an American outlaw, gunfighter, and controversial folk icon of the Old West.
 Hardin found himself in trouble with the law at an early age, and spent the majority of his life being pursued by both local lawmen and federal troops during the Reconstruction Era.
-He often used the ...moresee more on John Wesley Hardin
+He often used the residences of family and friends to hide out from the law.
+Hardin is known to have had at least one encounter with the famous lawman "Wild Bill" Hickok.
+When he was finally captured and sent to prison in 1878, Hardin claimed to have already killed 42 men, but newspapers of the day had attributed only 27 killings to him up to that point.
+While in prison, Hardin wrote a factually slanted ...moresee more on John Wesley Hardin